// I may earn money from the companies mentioned in this post. //

 Finnegan and I made a couple of these together a few days ago and he was SO proud of being able to use big boy glue to attach the feather.

-Melanie had all the needed skills to make the craft by herself but really loved practicing her new Spanish skills on naming the colors and counting the feathers she was adding.
+Melanie had all the needed skills to make the craft by herself but really loved making up a name and whole story about her turkey (there was glitter involved – HELP ME, JESUS).

 - Use the provided template to either trace and cut out the patterns from the provided template OR print the pattern directly on the craft paper using a printer.